VA-Explorer/va_explorer/README.md

 ./manage.py initialize_groups && ./manage.py seed_admin_user <EMAIL_ADDRESS> --password
 ```

-Next, depending on the area of VA Explorer being contributed to there are a variety
+Next, depending on the area of VA Explorer being contributed to, there are a variety
 of management commands available to import data, seed demo users, load locations,
 and more.
 See: